radicle-dev/radicle-link/docs/rfc/ethereum_attestation.md

 }
 ```

-In order to claim an ID, call `claim` using your Ethereum account.
+To claim an ID, call `claim` using your Ethereum account.
 It will emit an event `Claimed`, which later can be queried to discover your attestation.
 The claims have no expiration date and don't need to be renewed.